 The life energy flowing through the body which is termed Qi (pronounced chee) can be influenced and balanced by stimulating specific points on the body.
 These points are located along channels of energy known as meridians that connect all of our major organs.
 According to Chinese medical theory, illness arises when the cyclical flow of Qi in the meridians becomesunbalanced or is blocked.

 Acupuncture works by stimulating the nervous system to increase the activity of pain-killing endorphins and immune system cells at specific points on the body.
 Brain chemistry and the release of neurotransmitters are altered, gently nudging the body to heal itself.

 Do you accept insurance?

 Yes, we do accept insurance.
 More and more insurance companies are now covering acupuncture as a medical therapy.
 Specifically, We are providers on numerous insurance panels (Kaiser Permanente, Anthem blue cross, Health Net, Cigna, United Healthcare, Easy Choice, Auto accident, Worker’s comp, and more)

 We are happy to check your benefits and discover what your policy specifically covers, what your deductible is, how much if any is left on your deductible to meet before your benefits begin, what your co-pay is and how many visits/ year you are allowed.

 We can usually get this checked while you receive your first treatment.
 Or if you would rather call us and provide the necessary information we can inform you of the details by phone prior to your first visit.
 Either way it is easy for you to get the answers you need about your policy and our services.

-If you have any questions about this or any other topic, always feel welcome to call us at 562-944-0099, or Contact Us on the website.
+If you have any questions about this or any other topic, always feel welcome to contact us.